randyoyarzabal/chief/docs/README.md

 ## Configurable Features

-- Management of BASH variables, aliases and functions
+- Management of Bash variables, aliases and functions
   - Support for local and remote git plugins
   - Auto creation of plugin
 - Automated reload of edited files